syncfusion-content/blazor-docs/blazor/multicolumn-combobox/template.md

 ## Header template

-The [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.MultiColumnComboboxColumn.html#Syncfusion_Blazor_MultiColumnComboBox_MultiColumnComboboxColumn_HeaderTemplate) of the MultiColumn ComboBox component used to customize the header element of a MultiColum.
+The [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.MultiColumnComboboxColumn.html#Syncfusion_Blazor_MultiColumnComboBox_MultiColumnComboboxColumn_HeaderTemplate) of the MultiColumn ComboBox component used to customize the header element of a MultiColumn.
 For more detailed information on Header Template, please refer [link](https://blazor.syncfusion.com/documentation/multicolumn-combobox/column#header-template).